Academic Catalog

 Learning Outcomes

-5. Recognize and describe basic physical and cultural spatial patterns portrayed on maps.
+3. Read and analyze terrain and landform maps to then interpret basic physical and cultural spatial patterns portrayed on maps.

 GEOG 2996 Topics in Geography 1-3 Credits